rhadp-examples/aib-github-example/docs/setup.md

 Building assets (app, containers, OS image) happens on self-hosted GitHub Runner instances.
 The runner instances are deployed on a Red Hat OpenShift cluster, on ARM nodes.
 In order to deploy the runner instances, a `Runner group` must be created on the GitHub organization level.

-Create the runner group: [aib-runners](https://github.com/organizations/rhadp-examples/settings/actions/runner-groups)
+Define the following runner group: [aib-runners](https://github.com/organizations/rhadp-examples/settings/actions/runner-groups)

 <!--
 #### VM